- Home

 - 7 simple ideas to inspire your job search

 Are you lacking enthusiasm for your job search?
 Do you find yourself applying for roles that don’t really interest or excite you?
-If so, then it could be worth exploring some new ideas.
+If so, it could be worth exploring some new ideas.

-While the more conventional ways of finding work – such as applying for opportunities online – are still important, thinking creatively about your search can open new doors and inspire you in ways you didn’t expect.
+While the more conventional ways of finding work – such as applying for opportunities online – are important, thinking creatively about your search can open doors and inspire you in ways you didn’t expect.

-When you’re looking to secure a new role quickly, sometimes it can feel easier to reach out and apply for more traditional roles.
-And while this is a core part of any job search, there’s also lots of fun to be had whilst exploring roles that you may not have previously considered, or even knew existed.
-For example, do you know what a Specialist Hygiene Technician or a Food Stylist do?
+If you’re yet to feel inspired by any of the roles you’re applying for, perhaps it’s time to uncover some new ideas.
+When you’re looking to secure a new role quickly, it can feel easiest to reach out and apply for more traditional roles.
+And while this is a core part of any job search, it can be exciting to explore jobs you may not have previously considered or even heard of before.

 Find jobs near you